Last Updated on

 - ½ tsp. ground clove

 - Preheat oven to 325F.

 - Melt coconut oil over low heat.

-- Combine all other ingredients into a mixing bowl.
-Bonus points for grating spices (cinnamon, nutmeg) fresh.
+- Combine all other ingredients except pomegranate seeds into a mixing bowl.
+Bonus points for grating spices (cloves, nutmeg) fresh.

 - When coconut oil has cooled (to 110F or lower), add to bowl.

 - Mix thoroughly.

 - If using, gently stir in pomegranate seeds so as not to break them.

 - Lightly grease (using butter or coconut oil) muffin tin or 9"x5" loaf pan.